 If you work for a Dutch employer, your contract is subject to Dutch employment law.
 In addition to this, some companies also participate in a Collectieve Arbeidsovereenkomst – CAO (Collective Labour Agreement).

 A CLA is a written agreement between an employer and its employees which covers working conditions and benefits – these are usually more favourable for employees than the ones prescribed by law.
 A company can have its own labour agreement or can be a part of an industry labour agreement.
 Everything in your contract must be in accordance with the CLA and if you have any doubts about your rights or responsibilities, this is a one-stop-shop you should check.
 If your future employer has no CLA, you will need an individual agreement where you negotiate the working conditions.

-What is the difference between a temporary or permanent labour contract and a contract with a recruitment agency?
+The difference between a temporary or permanent contract and a contract with a recruitment agency.

 A temporary or definite term contract means that there is a start and an end date for your employment.
 A permanent or indefinite contract means that the end date is not specified.
 As of January 1st 2020, you have a right to a permanent contract after 3 years of working for the same employer or 3 definite contracts, unless stated differently in the Collective Labour Agreement.
 Bear in mind that the permanent contract cannot be offered if the interval between two temporary contracts exceeds 6 months.